Assess your client’s needs

 - For CROS devices, the better ear does not require to meet the minimum hearing loss threshold, and the client doesn’t need to complete the wishes and needs tool.

-- For BiCROS devices, both ears must meet the minimum hearing loss threshold or exception criteria, and the client must complete the wishes and needs tool.
+- For BiCROS devices, both ears must meet the minimum hearing loss threshold or exception criteria in the schedule, and the client must complete the wishes and needs tool.

 Eligibility for devices not on the schedules

-If your program client requires a hearing device that is not listed on the fully or partially subsidised device schedules, you must seek and wait for approval before fitting it.
-You will need to detail why the devices currently listed on the schedule are not suitable.
+If your program client requires a hearing device that is not listed on the fully or partially subsidised device schedules, you must seek and wait for approval before fitting it by submitting a Non-Scheduled Device Request.
+You will need to detail the necessity for the requested device including why the devices currently listed on schedule are not suitable.

 You must seek approval before fitting the device.
 We will not provide retrospective approval.